SethWalkeroo/Quiet-Text/README.md

 * Please make sure your code works before you submit it :)

 #### check CONTRIBUTING.md for guidlines on how to make a pull request.

+## Goals

+- [x] Create a visually pleasing text editor! ;)
+- [ ] Add syntax highlighting for Python.
+- [ ] Allow user's to launch the terminal and run their scripts from any platform.
+- [ ] Add special markdown for making lists and notetaking.
+- [ ] Allow full customization of the editor's theme and colors.
+- [ ] Add helpful features for programming like autoclosing brackets and parenthesis.

+#### suggestions are welcome!